The joy of winter gardening in the best year round greenhouse for cold, wind and snow

-The following list of edible and/or medicinal crops have been grown successfully through the winter months in our Growing Dome greenhouse kits without supplemental heat.
-The best time to start your winter crops is in late August, or early September, but we have had success with fast growing crops as late as October.
+The following list of winter vegetables and medicinal crops have been grown successfully through the cold winter months in our Growing Dome greenhouse kits without supplemental heat.
+The best time to start your winter growing season is in late August, or early September, but we have had success with fast growing crops as late as October.
 Most of the perennial crops, like Oregano, will live happily in the geodesic greenhouse year-round, but it is best to start them in the spring so they have plenty of roots and shoots before winter.
-The following frost hardy crops are categorized by their scientific family names.
+The following frost-hardy crops are categorized by their scientific family names.
 Focusing on edible herbs, leafy greens, and root vegetables, this list is by no means exhaustive.
 Fruiting crops like tomatoes or cucumbers are best started in late winter or early spring and grown all summer long.
 Tomatoes can make it through the winter and live for years if properly maintained and fed, but it takes extra effort, time, and energy, depending on your climate.

 Amaryllidaceae Family (aka.
 Amaryllis Family)